EarthScope/rover/docs/commands.md

     rover list-summary [N_S_L_C_Q]* [begin=...] [end=...]

-List summary entries for the repository (config parameter data-dir) that match the given constraints.
+`list_summary` returns data available in the local repository (config parameter data-dir) that match given arguments.
 The summary entries are pre-calculated and record the whole time span, from earliest to latest data.
-Because of this the `list-summary` command runs more quickly, but shows less information, than `list-index`.
+The `list-summary` command runs more quickly than `list-index` but shows less information.

 Note that console logging is to stderr, while the command results are listed to stdout.